 1. Textbooks: Marketing textbooks contain thousands of marketing terms and concepts, so unless you’re a conglomerate that needs to understand macro-marketing or penetration pricing policy, start with one marketing book that is narrowed to your specialization: selling books.
 I’m not going to recommend one, because your research will tell you if there is a book that perfectly fits your situation (genre, region of the world, etc.)

-2. Targeted blog reading: While books about selling books will teach you the concepts and terms you need to know, they share an inherent flaw–they’re dated the moment they’re published, because of that pesky flaw of the marketing field: that it’s evolving.
-This is where blog posts become advantageous.
+2. Targeted blog reading: While books about selling books will teach you the concepts and terms you need to know, they share an inherent flaw—they’re dated the moment they’re published, because of that pesky flaw of the marketing field: that it’s evolving.
+This is where blog posts become advantageous: try setting your search parameters to what’s been posted within the past year (or month, situation dependent.)
 The other reason blog posts are fantastic is because they’re accessible; you can find and read several reviews and how-tos on a particular marketing tool within minutes.

 C) Learning enough to successfully market your book